marioblazevic/myforum/README.md

 Every user can like or dislike post and leave a comment.
 Everything is protected with middleware or policies.

-This is my first simple project in laravel and i hope you like it :)

 Website images: